brimdata/zed/docs/language/operators/README.md

 ---

-Dataflow operators process a sequence of input values to create an output sequence and appear as the components of a dataflow pipeline.
+Operators process a sequence of input values to create an output sequence and appear as the components of a [pipeline](../pipeline-model.md).
 In addition to the built-in operators listed below, Zed also allows for the creation of [user-defined operators](../statements.md#operator-statements).